onexianjian/v8wiki/CodeStubAssembler-Builtins.md

   Node* const x = Parameter(Descriptor::kX);

   // At this point, x can be basically anything - a Smi, a HeapNumber,
   // undefined, or any other arbitrary JS object.
-Let's call the ToNumber
+Let’s call the ToNumber
   // builtin to convert x to a number we can use.
   // CallBuiltin can be used to conveniently call any CSA builtin.
   Node* const number = CallBuiltin(Builtins::kToNumber, context, x);